Citizens Reminded of Grill and Fireworks Safety ahead of Fourth of July Holiday

 Fireworks may not be used in a park, historic site, recreational area, or any other property owned by the city or county unless special permission has been granted.

-Shooting firearms on Fourth of July can be extremely dangerous in a highly dense area.
+Shooting firearms on the Fourth of July can be extremely dangerous in a highly dense area.
 Do not shoot firearms into the air, as what goes up must come down.

 Valdosta City Fire Marshal, James Clinkscales, shares these tips for anyone grilling or handling fireworks to ensure a fun and incident-free celebration: